cloudblog004/fantasticfoodies/content/en/posts/2574-how-to-prepare-speedy-oven-baked-chicken-wings.md

 - " Garlic powder"
 - " Sazon"
 recipeinstructions:
 - "Pre-heat oven to 450.
-Rinse &amp; clean chicken with hot water and a splash of vinegar.
+Rinse & clean chicken with hot water and a splash of vinegar.
 Pat dry."
-- "Season chicken with Old Bay, garlic powder, salt, pepper &amp; one packet of sazon.
+- "Season chicken with Old Bay, garlic powder, salt, pepper & one packet of sazon.
 Mix together."
 - "Put s luttle bit of oil on the pan.
 For juicier chicken, cover pan with aluminum foil, for crispier chicken do not cover.
 Cook for about 50 minutes.
 Enjoy!"
 - "Ready to serve and ENJOY!"
 categories: